yacoder/cup-of-t/cup0002-cpp-safe-raw-pointers/notes.md

 + safer language
   prevent crashes and mem leaks
 + faster: raw pointers used more often
-+ competition for "safe system language" some with GC, some without
++ competition for "safe system language", some with GC, some without: Go, System C#, C++14 with GSL, Rust
-Go, System C#
-C++14 with GSL, Rust

 http://joeduffyblog.com/2013/12/27/csharp-for-systems-programming/
 http://joeduffyblog.com/2015/12/19/safe-native-code/